-In the EIS we will discuss impacts that could occur as a result of the construction and operation of the planned project under these general headings:
+The EIS will discuss impacts that could occur as a result of the construction and operation of the planned Project under these general headings:

-Although no formal application has been filed, we have already initiated our environmental review under the Commission's pre-filing process.
-The purpose of the pre-filing process is to encourage early involvement of interested stakeholders and to identify and resolve issues before the FERC receives a formal application from Mountain Valley.
-During the pre-filing process, we contacted federal and state agencies to discuss their involvement in scoping and the preparation of the EIS.
+Although no formal application has been filed, Commission staff have already initiated a NEPA review under the Commission's pre-filing process.
+The purpose of the pre-filing process is to encourage early involvement of interested stakeholders and to identify and resolve issues before the Commission receives an application.
+As part of the pre-filing review, Commission staff will contact federal and state agencies to discuss their involvement in the scoping process and the preparation of the EIS.

-Agencies that would like to request cooperating Start Printed Page 23537agency status should follow the instructions for filing comments provided under the Public Participation section of this notice.
-Currently, the U.S. Department of Agriculture, Forest Service, Jefferson National Forest (USFS); U.S. Army Corps of Engineers, Huntington and Norfolk Districts; U.S. Environmental Protection Agency, Region 3; U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration; West Virginia Department of Natural Resources; and West Virginia Department of Environmental Protection expressed their intention to participate as cooperating agencies in the preparation of the EIS.
+Agencies that would like to request cooperating agency status should follow the instructions for filing comments provided under the Public Participation section of this notice.
+Currently, the U.S. Army Corps of Engineers has expressed their intention to participate as a cooperating agency in the preparation of the EIS.

-In accordance with the Advisory Council on Historic Preservation's implementing regulations for section 106 of the National Historic Preservation Act, we are using this notice to initiate consultation with the applicable State Historic Preservation Offices, and to solicit their views and those of other government agencies, interested Indian tribes, and the public on the project's potential effects on historic properties.
+In accordance with the Advisory Council on Historic Preservation's implementing regulations for section 106 of the National Historic Preservation Act, the Commission is using this notice to initiate consultation with the applicable State Historic Preservation Office(s) (SHPO), and to solicit their views and those of other government agencies, interested Indian tribes, and the public on the Project's potential effects on historic properties.

-We will define the project-specific Area of Potential Effects (APE) in consultation with the SHPOs as the project develops.
+Commission staff will define the Project-specific Area of Potential Effects (APE) in consultation with the SHPO(s) as the Project develops.
 On natural gas facility projects, the APE at a minimum encompasses all areas subject to ground disturbance (examples include construction right-of-way, contractor/pipe storage yards, compressor stations, and access roads).
-Our EIS for this project will document our findings on the impacts on historic properties and summarize the status of consultations under section 106.
+The EIS for this Project will document our findings on the impacts on historic properties and summarize the status of consultations under section 106.

 Currently Identified Environmental Issues

-We have already identified several issues that we think deserve attention in the EIS, from our preliminary review of the planned facilities, environmental information provided by Mountain Valley, and comments by stakeholders.
-This preliminary list of issues may change based on your comments and our further analyses.
-These issues include:
+Commission staff have already identified several issues that deserve attention based on a preliminary review of the planned facilities and the environmental information provided by Mountain Valley.
+This preliminary list of issues may change based on your comments and our analysis.

-- Federally-listed threatened and endangered species, including mussels and bats;
+2. federally-listed threatened and endangered species, including mussels, fish, and bats;

 Environmental Mailing List

-The environmental mailing list includes federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; Indian tribes and Native American organizations; other interested parties; and local libraries and newspapers.
-This list also includes all affected landowners (as defined in the Commission's regulations) who are potential right-of-way grantors, whose property may be used temporarily for project purposes, or who own homes within certain distances of aboveground facilities, and anyone who provides a mailing addressed when they submit comments on the project.
-We will update the environmental mailing list as the analysis proceeds to ensure that we send the information related to this environmental review to all individuals, organizations, and government entities interested in and/or potentially affected by the planned project.
+The environmental mailing list includes federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
+This list also includes all affected landowners (as defined in the Commission's regulations) who are potential right-of-way grantors, whose property may be used temporarily for Project purposes, or who own homes within certain distances of aboveground facilities, and anyone who submits comments on the Project.
+Commission staff will update the environmental mailing list as the analysis proceeds to ensure that information related to this environmental review is sent to all individuals, organizations, and government entities interested in and/or potentially affected by the planned Project.

 Copies of the completed draft EIS will be sent to the environmental mailing list for public review and comment.
-If you would prefer to receive a paper copy of the document instead of the CD version or would like to remove your name from the mailing list, please return the attached Information Request (appendix 2).
+If you would prefer to receive a paper copy of the document instead of a CD version or would like to remove your name from the mailing list, please return the attached “Mailing List Update Form” (appendix 4).

 Becoming an Intervenor

-Once Mountain Valley files its formal application with the Commission, you may want to become an “intervenor” which is an official party to the Commission's proceeding.
-Intervenors play a more formal role in the process and are able to file briefs, appear at hearings, and be heard by the courts if they choose to appeal the Commission's final ruling.
-An intervenor formally participates in the proceeding by filing a request to intervene.
-Instructions for becoming an intervenor are in the User's Guide under the e-filing link on the Commission's Web site.
-Please note that the Commission will not accept requests for intervenor status during the pre-filing process.
-You must wait until the Commission receives a formal application for the project from Mountain Valley, and the FERC issues a Notice of Application.
+Once Mountain Valley files its application with the Commission, you may want to become an “intervenor” which is an official party to the Commission's proceeding.
+Only intervenors have the right to seek rehearing of the Commission's decision and be heard by the courts if they choose to appeal the Commission's final ruling.
+An intervenor formally participates in the proceeding by filing a request to intervene pursuant to Rule 214 of the Commission's Rules of Practice and Procedures (Title 18, Code of Federal Regulations, part 385.214).
+Motions to intervene are more fully described at http://www.ferc.gov/resources/guides/how-to/intervene.asp.
+Please note that the Commission will not accept requests for intervenor status at this time.
+You must wait until the Commission receives a formal application for the Project, after which the Commission will issue a public notice that establishes an intervention deadline.

 BILLING CODE 6717-01-P